 6. Store smaller items in a kid's storage cabinet

 A wall-mounted or freestanding cabinet is the best solution for small items, especially those that are easily broken.
-Pick a cabinet that is modern and simple in design, and it will serve you all the way into your kid's teenage years.
+Pick a cabinet that is modern and simple in design, and it will serve you all the way into your child's teenage years.

 The handmade Libitina children’s metal storage cabinet from Out There Interiors in grey has two handy painted pine shelves, and the top can be used for extra storage.
 The industrial unit will look great in a Scandi-style kids' room.